ysmnpksy/ysmnpksy.github.io/calorie_buddy.md

 ### Project Description

-During my secong year at university, I developed a web application using JavaScript, Node.js, Express.js, MongoDB and cURL.
+During my second year at university, I developed a web application using JavaScript, Node.js, Express.js, MongoDB and cURL.

 You can access this application [here](http://doc.gold.ac.uk/usr/343/).